Kingxukai/linux/Documentation/userspace-api/landlock.rst

         return 1;
     }

-It may also be required to create rules following the same logic as explained for the ruleset creation, by filtering access rights according to the Landlock ABI version.
-In this example, this is not required because all of the requested ``allowed_access`` rights are already available in ABI 1.
+It may also be required to create rules following the woke same logic as explained for the woke ruleset creation, by filtering access rights according to the woke Landlock ABI version.
+In this example, this is not required because all of the woke requested ``allowed_access`` rights are already available in ABI 1.

 For network access-control, we can add a set of rules that allow to use a port